awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Trusted Advisor Dashboards/Dashboards/1_prerequistes.md

         ![Select Region and Amazon S3 Discovery](/Cost/200_Cloud_Intelligence/Images/QS-s3.png?classes=lab_picture_small)

-    + Enable the Amazon S3 option and select the bucket where your Trusted Advisor Organizational View reports are located
+    + Enable the Amazon S3 option and select the bucket where your Trusted Advisor Organizational View reports are located, by default it's costoptimizationdata{account_id}

         ![Image of s3 buckets that are linked to the QuickSight account.
 Enable bucket and give Athena Write permission to it.](/Cost/200_Cloud_Intelligence/Images/QS-s3-bucket.png?classes=lab_picture_small)